Toucan Insights Staff

 "The photo of the hoarding has been deliberately angled and cropped to suggest that the image is directly related to the university, which it is not"

-What could the university have done to prevent this Marketing Fail?
+i.
+What could University of Adelaide have done to prevent this Marketing Fail?

 Marketing research is key to prevent such inconsistencies regarding the messaging of a company or institution.